Things appear to be looking up for DXC Technology Company (DXC)

 DXC Technology Company (DXC): Who are the competitors?

-The company’s main competitors (and peers) include Accenture plc (ACN) that is trading -2.64% down over the past 12 months.
+The company’s main competitors (and peers) include Accenture plc (ACN) that is trading 5.74% up over the past 12 months.